esamattis/react-zorm/CONTRIBUTING.md

 ## Packaging

-You need to run fork Zorm in your project you can build and package it:
+If you need to run fork of Zorm in your project you can build and package it
+with:

 ```
 cd packages/react-zorm